#1 Failing to use the services of an EXPERIENCED COMPETENT REALTOR®!

 Many times buyers avoid using the services of a REALTOR under the mistaken belief that it costs them money - or that they will be able to negotiate a better deal directly with the seller or seller's agent.
 This most always can be an expensive mistake.

 If you are negotiating directly with the seller or seller's agent, you may not be taking advantage of the best deal available in the marketplace today!
-You can have your own REALTOR, a Buyer Broker or Purchaser's Agent, who is committed to using the experience gained through hundreds of successful negotiations for your benefit - at no charge to you!
+You can have your own REALTOR, representing you as a Buyer Agent, who is committed to using the experience gained through hundreds of successful negotiations for your benefit - at no charge to you!
 Your agent can be paid from the same commission that the seller's agent is paid from - by the seller.

 Real Estate is a unique business and every transaction generally has its unique circumstances.
 An experienced agent can address the unique circumstances and help you avoid costly mistakes, and make your home buying experience an enjoyable, stress-free one!